Universality and the circular law for sparse random matrices: Proof of Proposition Proof of Proposition 2.3

 for all but finitely many $n$. \end{lemma}

-Note that Lemma~\ref{lemHdim} with $Y_i$ (which is not sparse) replacing $X_i$ and with $W_i$ replacing $V_i$ was proven in \cite[Lemma~4.2]{TVuK2008} with $0.99$ replacing $1-\alpha/6$.
-Alternatively, the non-sparse case follows from our proof of Lemma~\ref{lemHdim} if one sets $\alpha=1$ (giving an exponent of $5/6$ in place of the exponent $0.99$ used in \cite[Lemma~4.2]{TVuK2008}).
-Also, note that for all sufficiently large $n$, we may assume that Equation~\eqref{eqn28} holds for all $i$ relevant to Lemma~\ref{lemHdim} above.
+Note that Lemma~\ref{lemHdim} with $Y_i$ (which is not sparse) replacing $X_i$ and with~$W_i$ replacing $V_i$ was proven in~\cite{TVuK2008}, Lemma 4.2, with $0.99$ replacing $1-\alpha/6$.
+Alternatively, the nonsparse case follows from our proof of Lemma~\ref{lemHdim} if one sets $\alpha=1$ (giving an exponent of $5/6$ in place of the exponent $0.99$ used in~\cite{TVuK2008}, Lemma~4.2).
+Also, note that for all sufficiently large $n$, we may assume that (\ref{eqn28}) holds for all $i$ relevant to Lemma \ref {lemHdim} above. \begin{lemma}[(Low-dimensional contribution)] For every $\varepsilon> 0$, there exists $0 < \delta< \varepsilon$ such that with probability at least $1-O(\varepsilon)$ we have